itdxer/neupy/site/docs/algorithms/basics.rst

     network.train(x_train, y_train, x_test, y_test, epochs=1000)

-To be able to see the output after each epoch we can set up ``verbose=True`` in the network initialization step.
+To be able to see the output after each epoch we can set up ``verbose=True`` during network's initialization.

 .. code-block:: python